Explore These Top Walking Trails In & Around Glens Falls, NY

 Zim Smith Trail

-Cool Insuring Arena, located right in Downtown Glens Falls, offers walking memberships for just $10 ($9 for seniors 65+).
-Members are welcome to walk or run in a loop around the top of the arena.
-Be sure to check the arena's walking schedule since special events, like sports tournaments and hockey games, can force adjustments to the regular hours.
+Cool Insuring Arena, located in downtown Glens Falls, offers walking memberships for just $10 a year or $9 for those over 65.
+Members can walk or run around the top loop of the arena.
+Walking hours are from 7 am to 5 pm during the summer months.
+However, check the arena's walking schedule since special events such as games can adjust the regular hours.

 Located in Queensbury, Aviation Mall is a safe and convenient place to stroll.
 Enjoy window shopping or a brisk walk through the one-story mall during open hours.
 The mall opens at 10 am every day except Sunday, when opening time is 11 am, and closes between 7 and 9 pm, depending on the day of the week.
 While shops may close at these times, certain areas, such as Target, may be open longer.
 The Aviation Mall website will provide details on when the stores will open.